 With your eye for detail, market knowledge, and excellent interpersonal skills, you’re great at planning, developing, and executing marketing strategies for your company!
 You integrate past reports to design fresh content and turn out better results each time, furthering the brand’s voice and image.

-But you might still have questions about your own resume.
-And it’s perfectly fine to want pointers on how to make it look its best!
+But you might still have questions about your own resume and want some pointers on how to make it look as great as your marketing materials!

-Don’t sweat it: We’ve helped tons of people in marketing to hit the ground running with excellent resumes–and you can build up your own momentum with these three resume samples and seasoned advice.
+Don’t sweat it: We’ve helped tons of people in marketing to hit the ground running with excellent resumes—and you can build up your own momentum with these three resume samples and seasoned tips.

 Marketing Coordinator Resume